brentp/methylcode/README.rst

   the reads are to be mapped.
 * a fastq  or fasta reads file. all reads must be the same length and must be from Eckers/Zilberman bisulfite process
+  If 2 read files are specified, they are assumed to be pair ends and bowtie is called appropriately.

 Output
 ======